AmirhosseinKoochakian2003/Artificial-Intelligence-Project/README.md

 ---

-# Phase 2 : Destination Suggestion
+# Phase 2 : Destination Recommender
 In many applications there is a recommender system that suggest destination based on passeneger's history.
 These recommenders use a set of parameters or features to predict the destination.
 In this project we engineered these features and implemented such a system with three different algorithm: 1.KNN, 2.XGBoost and 3.Neural Networks.

 | algorithm | train accuracy | test accuracy |